devops-champ/observability-project/README.md

 # Scope of Observability Project

-In this project I will documents the process invloved in configuring logs, metrics, and traces and skills I required.
+The scope of this project is to learn the Obserability skills by configuring:

 I will configure the following tools for this project's observability:
 - Honeycomb
 - AWS cloudwatch logs
 - AWS x-ray
 - Rollbar

+In this project I will documents the process invloved in configuring logs, metrics, and traces and skills I required.

 ## What is observability?